PIPsUS: Self-Supervised Point Tracking in Ultrasound: Experiments

 \section{Experiments}

 \textbf{Data:} (1) Neck and oral US (OUS): This is a private dataset containing 2D US sequences collected from 19 patients who underwent transoral robotic surgery, from January 2022 to October 2023 at the Vancouver General Hospital (Vancouver, BC, Canada).
 This study received ethics approval from the UBC Clinical Research Ethics Board (H19-04025).
 A BK3500 and a 14L3 linear 2D transducer (BK Medical, Burlington, MA) were used in the operation room for US imaging and a Polaris Spectra (Northern Digital, ON, Canada) was used to track the US transducer.
 PLUS~\cite{Lasso2014a} was used to record the US videos.
 The image depth is 4~cm at 9 MHz, with a frame rate of $5.76\pm0.89$ fps.
 For each patient, the US scan included the neck, oropharynx, and the base of tongue (BOT) on the cancerous side, before and after the tongue retraction.
 Data from 12 patients are used for training, 4 patients for validation, and 3 patients for testing.
 We did not include the BOT scan for PIPs++ ground truth, since it mainly contains out-of-plane motions along the neck, but we kept the BOT images in the simulated sequences.
 For the PIPs++ labels, we split the recorded sequences into 20 frame-long sequences.
 For the simulated labels, we used the first frame in the videos to generate 41 frame-long sequences.
-The sequences that do not contain SIFT keypoints were discarded.
 Images were resized to $256\times256$.
 The final amount of data is summarized in Table~\ref{tab:dataset}.

 (2) EchoNet~\cite{ouyang2019echonet}: EchoNet is a public dataset containing 2D videos of US cardio motion, shared under the Stanford University Dataset Research Use Agreement.
 We randomly select 200 videos for training, 50 videos for validation, and 50 videos for testing.
 Images were resized to $256\times256$.
-We use the same method to generate US sequences.
-The final amount of data used is included in Table~\ref{tab:echonet_dataset}.
+We use the same method in OUS to generate US sequences and the dataset statistics is shown in Table~\ref{tab:echonet_dataset}.